-In the past, people usually referred an HIV positive to have AIDS.
-While both the things can be related biologically, yet there is some difference to it.
+In the past, people usually referred to an HIV positive to have AIDS.
+While both things can be related biologically, there is some difference between them.
 To make it short, AIDS can be defined as a condition when the immune system becomes so weak that it loses the capacity to fight against viruses and other forms of infection.
-While this is being said, it is also true that the HIV virus is the reason for weakening the immune system.
+While this is being said, it is also true that HIV is the reason for weakening the immune system.

 All these things bring us to a point where there is a need to understand the different stages of HIV and the symptoms associated with it.

-Note here that depending on the stage of HIV virus, the symptoms will vary accordingly.
+Note here that depending on the stage of the HIV, the symptoms will vary accordingly.
 Here is an elaborate account of it.

 The ‘Contagious’ Factor